Metatab/metatab/docs/PrivateDatasets.rst

 Datasets that should be protected from unauthorized access can be written to S3 with a private ACL and access using S3 credentials.
 To use private datasets:

-- Use the :program:`metaaws` program to setup an S3 bucket with a policy and users
+- Use the **metaaws** program to setup an S3 bucket with a policy and users
 - Add a ``Root.Access`` term to the dataset's metatab document.
-- Syncronize the dataset to s3 with :program:`metasync`
+- Syncronize the dataset to s3 with **metasync**
 - Setup credentials for an S3 user
 - Access the dataset using an S3 url.

 Setup The S3 Bucket
 -------------------

 Suppose we want to store datasets in a bucket ``bucket.example.com``.
-After creating the bucjet, initialize it with subdirectories and policies with the :program:`metaaws` program.
+After creating the bucjet, initialize it with subdirectories and policies with the **metaaws**  program.

 .. code-block:: bash